phax/phoss-directory/README.md

 # PD Client

-The PD client is a small Java library that uses Apache HttpClient to connect to an arbitrary PEPPOL Directory Indexer to perform all the allowed operations (get, create/update, delete).
+The PD client is a small Java library that uses Apache HttpClient to connect to an arbitrary phoss Directory Indexer to perform all the allowed operations (get, create/update, delete).
 The client has its own configuration file that is resolved from one of the following locations (whatever is found first):
 * A path denoted by the content of the Java system property `peppol.pd.client.properties.path`
 * A path denoted by the content of the Java system property `pd.client.properties.path`